thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 you don't have your target nodes Puppetized yet, you can also run tasks via SSH or WinRM covered in the open source [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html).

+If you are a Puppet Enterprise user, you can follow along with this tutorial and run the commands shown in the examples.
+You can also choose to review this material firstand then move to a hands-on lab for practice.

+<i class="fa fa-graduation-cap" aria-hidden="true"></i>
+### Lesson
 Let's get started and run a task across our entire infrastructure.
-Don't worry, it won't be anything fun like `halt`!
-We'll run something more benign and just echo out the string "Hello world!" from each node.
+We'll use a task that shows the package version of [ ].

-In the *Tasks* tab of the PE Console, we'll type in the name of the task, `echo`.
+In the *Tasks* tab of the PE Console, type in the name of the task, `echo`.
 Notice how a list appears and filters down as you type the word.
 We'll come back to that in a moment.
-Now we'll enter the message we'd like it to say, choose a Node Group from the Inventory section and run the job!
+Enter a message, choose a **Node Group** from the inventory section, and run the job.

 ![Hello World task](pe_console_running.png)

-The job runs on each node we've selected, and any output will be displayed.
+The job runs on each node selected, and any output will be displayed.
 You'll see any nodes that failed on the top of the list.
 In this example, three nodes weren't connected to the broker.
 Perhaps they were in the middle of restarting.
 We can use this list to further investigate offline, if needed.

 ![Task output with failures](pe_console_failures.png)

-Well, that was quick and easy!
 But how do you know how to use this task?
 Let's use the PE Console to find out.
-We'll go back to that top-level *Tasks* tab.
+We'll go back to that top-level **Tasks** tab.
 Instead of typing a name this time, click in that text box and wait a moment.
 All of the installed tasks will show up in the drop-down, and you can scroll through to see what tasks you can run.

-Pick one out by either clicking its name or typing it out.
-Directly underneath you'll see a *view task metadata* disclosure triangle.
-Expand it, and you'll find a quick description of the task and all of its parameters.
+Pick one by either clicking its name or typing it out.
+Directly underneath you'll see a **view task metadata** disclosure triangle.
+Expand it to find a quick description of the task and all of its parameters.

 ![Task description in the console](pe_console_tasks.png)

 On the other hand, maybe you don't want to click through the graphical interface to run tasks.
 Or maybe you'd like to invoke tasks as part of a script or a cron job.
-Luckily, we've designed that capability for you.
+There is a way to do it without using the GUI.

 ![puppet task transcript](cli_transcript.png)

-First we'll need to make sure that our [PE Client Tools](https://puppet.com/docs/pe/latest/installing/installing_pe_client_tools.html) have valid tokens to access the API.
-Then we can start using the Orchestrator.
-We'll want to see the usage instructions of the task we want to run, so let's ask the Orchestrator.
+First make sure that [PE Client Tools](https://puppet.com/docs/pe/latest/installing/installing_pe_client_tools.html) have valid tokens to access the API.
+You want to see the usage instructions of the task you want to run, so first ask the Orchestrator.
 Note that if you don't specify the name of a task, it will list all of the installed tasks.
+In this case, I'll use `facter` as my example.

     $ puppet task show facter